beauhaus/CSSConf17-Entry/README.md

 I often wake up in a panic thinking about what is broken.

-I have to say...
-I swear a lot more because of this project. --Ain't gonna lie.
-I'm pretty hard to be around these days.
-Tough to follow others in conversation because I just nod my head thinking about how to finish this project without screwing everything up.

 It really is absolute madness.

 okay... on to more of this...
 I'm going to take on the house all the way to the right.
 The "short-house".